-You should change your filter at least once a month, but every couple of months is better if there is a lot of indoor activity or a family member that suffers from allergies or asthma.
+You should change your filter at least once a month, but every couple of months is better if there is a lot of indoor activity or a family member suffers from allergies or asthma.

 If you don’t have an air purifier, now might be a good time to invest in one.
-You may also want to consider upgrading if you’ve had your current filter for five years or longer since they lose their effectiveness after this point.
+You may also want to consider upgrading if you’ve had your current filter for five years or longer since they lose its effectiveness after this point.

 Make Sure Your Carbon Monoxide Detector is in Working Order

 Many factors can contribute to poor air quality, but one of the most important things you can do for your family’s health is make sure your carbon monoxide detector is in working order.